 Although the Twinsburg City School District furnishes transportation, in accordance with Ohio law it does not relieve parent(s)/guardian(s) from the responsibility of supervision.
 When riding the bus to or from school, or waiting at the bus stop, being dropped off at the bus stop, students are expected to conduct themselves in a mature manner and are subject to all school rules and regulations.
 Any major infraction may result in immediate suspension of bus privileges.
-(EMIS Code 18) Consequences:
+The Twinsburg City Schools views the school bus as an extension of school, meaning students are subject to disciplinary actions if they are to display any behaviors that would result in a consequence within the school building, including: students who use, possess, handle, transmit, sell, or conceal any object that can be used as a weapon or dangerous instrument.
+Weapons and dangerous instruments shall include any object that is used or may be used to inflict physical harm.
+Toys that resemble weapons (guns, knives, swords, light sabers, etc.) are also a violation of the Code of Conduct.
+Students may be suspended from school for bringing these items.
+(EMIS Code 18)